kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 }
 ```

+When driver unregisters, also remove the driver from the annotation.

 #### external-attacher Changes

-When the `CSIControllerGetNodeInfo` feature gate is enabled and the CSI controller plugin advertises `GET_NODE_INFO`:
+When the `CSIControllerGetNodeInfo` feature gate is enabled, driver is present in CSINode object `csi.volume.kubernetes.io/nodeid` annotation, and the CSI controller plugin advertises `GET_NODE_INFO`:

-1. Watch CSINode objects for the `csi.volume.kubernetes.io/nodeid` annotation
-2. Call `ControllerGetNodeInfo` when a driver appears in the annotation but has no corresponding `CSINode.Spec.Drivers` entry (initial registration)
+1. Call `ControllerGetNodeInfo` when a driver appears in the annotation but has no corresponding `CSINode.Spec.Drivers` entry (initial registration)
-3. Call `ControllerGetNodeInfo` after `ControllerPublishVolume` returns `RESOURCE_EXHAUSTED` (capacity correction, building on KEP-4876)
+2. Call `ControllerGetNodeInfo` after `ControllerPublishVolume` returns `RESOURCE_EXHAUSTED` (capacity correction, building on KEP-4876)
-4. Call `ControllerGetNodeInfo` periodically if `CSIDriver.Spec.NodeAllocatableUpdatePeriodSeconds` is set (periodic refresh, building on KEP-4876)
+3. Call `ControllerGetNodeInfo` periodically if `CSIDriver.Spec.NodeAllocatableUpdatePeriodSeconds` is set (periodic refresh, building on KEP-4876)
-5. Update `CSINode.Spec.Drivers` with topology and `Allocatable.Count` from the response
+4. Update `CSINode.Spec.Drivers` with topology and capacity from the response

 ```go
 func processCSINode(csiNode) {